Vitamin C: benefits, dosage, contraindications

 Cold ✪✪✪✪✪

 There is considerable controversy over the effectiveness of vitamin C for treating the common cold.
-The majority of evidence shows that taking high doses of vitamin C orally can reduce the duration of cold symptoms by 1 to 1.5 days for some patients.
+The majority of the evidence shows that taking high doses of oral vitamin C can reduce the duration of cold symptoms by 1 to 1.5 days in some patients.
 Other studies have found no effect with doses up to 3 grams per day.
-Some clinical data suggest that vitamin C supplementation decreases the incidence of colds among individuals exposed to physical stress but not in the general population.
-A dose of 1 to 3 grams per day has been used for colds, although doses of 2 g and above appear to be more effective than lower doses.
+Some clinical data suggest that vitamin C supplementation reduces the incidence of colds in individuals exposed to physical stress but not in the general population.
+A dose of 1 to 3 grams per day has been used for the common cold, although doses of 2 g and above appear to be more effective than lower doses.

 Posologie